How I Found Freedom In Divorce

 At the time, I thought that was a bad thing because he had me convinced that his ex-wife was a terrible human being.
 But this is all part of the game and it was all lies.

-And then there were the messages of harm I received every time I tried to pull away.
+And then there were the messages of harm to myself and my children I received every time I tried to pull away.
 This made me terrified to leave.
 At the time, I didn’t realize that the person sending me the messages saying they would harm my kids was him.
 All this info would come out after we finally separated.

 My plan to travel the world with my daughters started before I was officially divorced but I found myself sticking around our hometown of Austin to be closer to him.